 Need help planning your own Uganda itinerary?
 Drop your questions in the comments below or shoot me an email.

-- Pack a reusable water bottle to reduce your plastic consumption.
+- Pack a reusable water bottle.
 I travelled with this Nomader water bottle and filled it up at hotels and lodges in Uganda, but I’ve also heard good things about this purifying Grayl bottle.

-- Pack sunscreen, a hat and sunglasses because the sun is hot in Uganda!
+- Pack sunscreen (look for SPF50 or higher), a hat and sunglasses because the sun is hot!